seungho715/CS-547-Final/README.md

 * Dynamic Scoring: The score_track function computes the final rank based on the bandit's weights θ and three similarity components:

-Score =wbpm .
+Score = wbpm .
 Sbpm + wlyrics .
 Slyrics  + waudio .
 Saudio

 Weights are adaptively normalized if data is missing.
 * Implicit Feedback & Reward: After a track is played, an implicit reward is calculated based on session metrics (e.g., play time, skip latency).
 The reward policy penalizes early skips (e.g., skipping before 30 seconds).